 It can be easy, or it can be long depending on how many planes are in when you land.
 Saturday and Sunday in high season (Jan-March) can be challenging since it’s spring break for many.
 Each family member fills out an immigration form, and one customs form per family.
 You may have to stand on a line for 30-40 mins through immigration.
 You pick up your luggage you’ll probably go to the “Nothing To Declare” line since you probably have nothing to declare.

-As soon as you know your flight information and car rental agency please let me know, and we'll coordinate with Island Escapes.
+As soon as you know your flight information and car rental agency please let me know.

 Yes there is wifi at the Villa.
 Being on an island it does tend to go down now and then and it’s not really meant for high capacity use.